Mauna Kea: Topographic prominence

 To illustrate Mauna Kea's dry prominence, imagine raising the sea level of the Pacific Ocean to submerge the top of Mauna Kea.
 Then slowly lower it again.
 The first thing to appear is the peak of Mauna Kea.
 Then Mauna Loa and peaks of the surrounding Hawaiian Islands will emerge from the ocean.
 If the ocean drains further, the island around Mauna Kea will grow and merge with the adjacent islands.
 Continue draining until a land bridge forms between the Hawaiian Islands and a continent so that it is possible to walk all the way there without getting wet.
 Stop draining at this point, and this bridge is the key col of a dry Mauna Kea, connecting it to Mount Everest.
 Mauna Kea's peak stands 9,330 m above this key col.

 Mauna Kea is unusually topographically prominent for its height, with a wet prominence fifteenth in the world among mountains, and a dry prominence second in the world, after only Mount Everest.
 It is the highest peak on its island, so its wet prominence matches its height above sea level, at 4,207.3 m.
 Because the Hawaiian Islands slope deep into the ocean, Mauna Kea has a dry prominence of 9,330 m.
 This dry prominence is taller than Mount Everest's height above sea level of 8,848.86 m, so Everest would have to include whole continents in its foothills to exceed Mauna Kea's dry prominence.

 Given how much Mauna Kea protrudes from the Hawaiian Trough, some authorities have called it the tallest (as opposed to highest) mountain in the world, as measured from base to peak.
 Unlike prominence, base is loosely defined, which has resulted in numbers ranging from 32,696 ft (roughly to the deepest point in the Hawaiian Trough) to 17,205 m (to the root of the mountain deep underground).
-Those calculations have produced rivaling claims for other mountains, such as higher climb from base for Mount Lamlam (37,820 ft, starting from nearby Challenger Deep), and the tremendously deep roots of the Himalayan Mountains.
-Greater rises could be measured from the Atacama Trench to the Andes Mountains, for example, the bottom of Richard's Deep (8,065 m deep) to the peak of the nearby Llullaillaco (6,739 m high) is 14,804 m.
+Similar calculations have made contradictory claims for other mountains.
+The climb from the deepest known point on Earth's seabed (Challenger Deep) to nearby Mount Lamlam is 37,820 ft, and the Himalayan Mountains have tremendously deep roots.
+The climb between parts of the Atacama Trench and Andes Mountains has been described as "the highest slope on earth": the bottom of Richard's Deep (8,065 m deep) to the peak of the nearby Llullaillaco (6,739 m high) is 14,804 m.
 Neither Mount Lamlam nor Llullaillaco have the dry prominence of Mauna Kea, because they do not extend into trenches in every direction.